SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 if they had been observed?
 Already the dark corners of the internet are forming conspiracy theories about the government lying about adverse events&hellip;

-First, let's note that the authors of the paper themselves want to disabuse you of thinking this comparison is valid.
+First, let's note that the paper's authors themselves want to disabuse you of thinking this comparison is valid.
 From their conclusions section, the tell us that the various populations data-mined from EMR systems are not especially well matched.
 That makes a difference when some places are preferntially vaccinating the elderly, while